Polar coordinate lattice Boltzmann modeling of compressible flows: Validation and Verification

-In order to draw some quantitatively information to compare with the above theory, we show, from left to right in Fig.\ref{Fig08}, the amplitude, growth rate, average radial position and velocity of perturbation interface with time, where $t=0$ is defined as the time when the shock meets with the perturbation interface, and the amplitude is defined as half of the maximum distance from the crest to trough.
-From Fig.(a) we can observe clearly the compression and recovery of the perturbation amplitude.
-In the compressure process the amplitude drops rapidly, it decreases to the minimum $ A_{comp}=0.0143$ at the time $t_{comp}=0.03$ and recovers to its initial value at the time $t_{reco}=0.13$.
-For the convenience of analysis, a vertical line is plotted to guide the eyes in each of the Figs.(a)-(d) to indicate the time, $t_{rec}$,\ when the interface width recovers its original value.
-The evolution process of the perturbation amplitude before the time $t_{rec}$ is referred to as the initial compressure and recovery stage and after that is referred to as the increasing stage.
-From the minimum value in Fig.(a), we get the compression ratio $ Cmpr=0.0143/0.02=0.715$.
+In order to draw some quantitative information to compare with the above theory, we show, from left to right in Fig.\ref{Fig08}, the amplitude, growth rate, mean position and velocity of material interface versus time, where $t=0$ is defined as the time when the shock wave meets with the perturbed material interface, and the amplitude is defined as one half of the maximum distance from the crest to trough of material interface.
+Figure (a) shows that the evolution process of the perturbation amplitude can be roughly divided into three stages, the compression stage, the recovery stage and the further increasing stage.
+In the compression stage the amplitude drops rapidly to $A_{comp}=0.0143$ at the time $t_{comp}=0.03$.
+It recovers to its initial value at the time $t_{reco}=0.13$.
+A dashed vertical line is plotted in each of Figs.(a)-(d) to indicate the time, $t_{rec}$, when the perturbation amplitude recovers its original value.
+From the minimum value in Fig.(a), we get the compression ratio $Cmpr=0.0143/0.02=0.715$.
 However, the theoretical solution based on the initial conditions is $Cmpr=0.758$.
 The deviation of the simulation result from the theoretical one is about $6\%$.
-In Fig.(b) the simulated growth rate of the perturbation amplitude $A$ qualitatively agrees well with those theoretical models in the recover stage.
-It should be pointed out that, after taking into account the two-dimensional effects existing in this test system but are ignored by the theory, the simulation result shows a satisfying agreement with the theory.
-In Figs.(c) and (d) we compare the position and velocity of interface, respectively, for two cases.
-The first case is the simple one-dimensional problem where the plane shock wave passes the plane interface of two fluids.
-The second case is for the situation under consideration.
-We can find that the velocity of perturbation interface is slower than that for the case with plane shock wave.
-Physically, in the first case, the shock wave does not result in transverse flow velocity, the interface propagates in one direction at a constant velocity; while in the second case, two reasons result in the decreasing of the propagation velocity of the interface.
-On the one hand, the RM instability results in vortexes of flows.
-The transverse motion distracts part of the kinetic energy.
-Consequently, the propagation velocity in the original direction becomes slower.
-On the other hand, the geometrical structure of the setup leads to a slower propagation velocity.
-During the propagation process, the radius where the interface locates becomes larger, the area of the interface becomes larger.
-The distraction of kinetic energy makes slower the propagation velocity in the radial direction.
+Figure (b) shows that the simulation result of growth rate of perturbation amplitude $A$ roughly agrees with those from theoretical models in the recovery stage.
+It should be pointed out that, after taking into account the two-dimensional effects existing in this polar coordinate test system but ignored by the theoretical models, the simulation result shows a satisfying agreement with the theories.
+In Figs.(c) and (d) we show the position and velocity of material interface by the red lines with scatters, respectively.
+To measure the divergent effects of the polar coordinate system, in Figs.(c) and (d) we present also the corresponding theoretical results for the simple one-dimensional problem where a plane shock wave passes the plane interface of two fluids.
+It is clear that the velocity of perturbed material interface is slower.
+Physically, in the one-dimensional case, the shock wave does not result in transverse flow velocity, the material interface propagates in a constant velocity.
+While in the current case, two mechanisms are responsible for the decreasing of the propagation velocity of the material interface.
+Firstly, vortexes occur during the evolution of the RM instability.
+According to the energy conservation, the kinetic energy along the radial direction decreases.
+The second mechanism is related to the geometric effects of the polar coordinate system.
+With the propagation outwards, the area of the perturbed material interface becomes larger, the kinetic energy density decreases.